CrossRef/ology/README.md

 ## Usage

+### Configuration

+There is currently only one configuration option, the port that the server runs on.
+The `config.default.edn` file is read.
+Create a `config.edn` if you want to override this, but don't check it into git.

 ### Insert log files

 To insert log files, run on the command line with the list of log files.
 Within a log file, the entries must be in date order.
 The aggregation allows for the logs to be intered in any order.
 For each date mentioned (year/month/day) the numbers are calculated and replaced in the database.
 It's best to run this on one month (or groups of one-month) files in a batch.
 You must specify a temporary directory as the first argument.

 To insert a log file into the database

-    lein run «path to temporary directory» «path to log file»*
+    lein run ingest «path to temporary directory» «path to log file»*

 or

-    java -jar /path/to/jar.jar «path to temporary directory» «path to log file»*
+    java -jar /path/to/jar.jar ingest «path to temporary directory» «path to log file»*

 Indexes are dropped prior to insertion.
 Run this in the mongo shell after: